FineUploader/fine-uploader/server/readme.md

 * `{"success": false, "error": "error message to display", "preventRetry": true}` to prevent Fine Uploader from making any further attempts to retry uploading the file
 * `{"success": false, "error": "error message to display", "reset": true}` to fail this attempt and restart with the first chunk on the next attempt.
 Only applies if chunking is enabled.
+Note that, if resume is also enabled, and this is the first chunk of a resume attempt, this will result in the upload starting with the first chunk immediately.

 <br/>
 ## File Chunking/Partitioning ##